-Under section 10 of the Remuneration Tribunal Act 1995 the Remuneration Tribunal (the Tribunal) must inquire into and determine the remuneration, allowances and other entitlements for certain full-time public offices, including the ACT Integrity Commissioner appointed under the Integrity Commission Act 2018.
+Under section 10 of the Remuneration Tribunal Act 1995 (the Act), the Remuneration Tribunal (the Tribunal) is required to inquire into, and determine, the remuneration, allowances and other entitlements for certain full-time public offices.

 Considerations

 In September 2020, the Tribunal decided to determine no adjustment to remuneration, allowances or entitlements for the position holders within its jurisdiction.